kubernetes/website/content/en/docs/concepts/storage/volumes.md

 The [`configMap`](/docs/tasks/configure-pod-container/configure-pod-configmap/) resource
 provides a way to inject configuration data into Pods.
-The data stored in a `ConfigMap` object can be referenced in a volume of type `configMap` and then consumed by Containerized applications running in a Pod.
+The data stored in a `ConfigMap` object can be referenced in a volume of type `configMap` and then consumed by containerized applications running in a Pod.

 When referencing a `configMap` object, you can simply provide its name in the volume to reference it.
 You can also customize the path to use for a specific